Kernix13/markdown-cheatsheet/README.md

 ### Task lists

 You can create what looks like checkboxes and display completed tasks with a checkmark.
-It taks the form of an unordered list with the first characters being a set of square brackets which MUST have a space in them.
+It takes the form of an unordered list with the first characters being a set of square brackets which **_MUST_** have a space in them.
 For a completed task, add either a lower or uppercase "X":

 - [ ] incomplete task
 - [X] completed task